flexumio/beautiful-docx/README.md

 Image orientation is calculated automatically based on file metadata.

 Images for insertion can be preloaded (if they are found locally on the device or server).
-To do this, you need to download the image as a buffer and insert it into the `images` parameter
+To do this, you need to download the image as a buffer and insert it into the `images` options parameter.

 If a paragraph is found after the image, the image will be "linked" to this paragraph.
 If there is no paragraph after the image, it will be created automatically.